webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 #### 6.3.1 DEPENDENCIES.md

-Create file documenting all dependencies:
+Create a file documenting all dependencies:

 ```markdown
 # Dependencies